-Miraculously, we arrived at Chicago O’Hare on time.
+Miraculously, almost five hours later, we arrived at O’Hare on time.
 It took another burst of adrenaline, slow, deep breathing, and centering prayer to get me through my traffic anxiety in big cities.
 Remind me never to drive in Chicago.
 Ever.
 Again.

 It was time to say bye-bye to the doggies.
 I had screwed the cage lid on but didn’t know I also needed zip ties.
 Apparently, dogs have been known to escape their carriers and go for a jog on the tarmac.
 Airlines prefer that not happen, so they provided zip ties.

-We went to the gate, boarded the plane, and found our seats.
-We will fly to Lisbon, make a quick plane change, and take a one-hour 15-minute flight to Madrid.
+After passing through security and boarding the plane, we settled in for the flight to Lisbon, Portugal.
+In Lisbon, we would make a quick plane change and take a one-hour 15-minute flight to Madrid.
 In roughly 10 hours, we should be landing in Madrid where Gonzalo will be waiting.
 He has already pitched a fit over the $600 luggage snafu and upgraded his rental vehicle to a cargo van.

-This was the travel plan, but of course, things did not go as planned.
-The flight was delayed for one hour in Chicago.
-We missed the connecting flight in Lisbon and had to wait 9 hours for the next flight out that had room for the dogs.
+This was the plan anyway, but of course, things didn’t go as planned.
+The flight from Chicago to Lisbon was delayed for one hour.
+As a result, we missed our connecting flight to Madrid and had to wait 9 hours for the next flight that had room for us and the dogs.

-Once in Lisbon, we jumped through various hoops to collect the dogs and located the veterinarian for document review and approval.
+We hadn’t planned on a lengthy layover, so I went into another sleep-deprived round of problem-solving.
+We had to jump through various hoops to collect the dogs for a walk and a potty break.
+I also managed to locate the veterinarian for the European Union document review and approval.
 Thankfully, the microchips, rabies shots, final vet visit, and trip to Topeka had paid off and our paperwork was in good order.
-We were able to walk the dogs and take potty breaks.
-Several hours later, we hopped another plane and were quickly in Madrid.
+Several hours later, we gave our fur babies some extra love and sent them back into the cargo hold.
+We hopped another plane and were quickly in Madrid.

-Gonzalo was waiting for us outside of the Baggage Claim area.
-He simultaneously hugged us and vented about us being late because we were lost in the airport in Madrid.
+Gonzalo, who had been waiting for us outside of Baggage Claim, simultaneously hugged us and vented about us getting lost in the airport.